 This rating is based on my personal knowledge and observation of the employee's/ PMS member's performance.

-Supervisor Date:.....

-B. CRITICAL CORE MANAGEMENT CRITERIA (CMCs):

-(Rate the CMCs agreed upon in the performance agreement)

-T 1

-Supervisor's Rating (1-5)
+Supervisor een discussed with ember

-Own Rating Supervisor's (1-5) Rating (1-5) TOTOTO TO TOTOTO TO TOTOTO TO TOTOTO TO
+СМС Weighting Own Rating (1-5) Supervisor's Rating (1-5)

-Weighting % 001

-SMS A THE REAL PROPERTY OF THE PRO

-Treet to the state of the state

-AND THE PROPERTY OF THE PROPER
+(.
+0)

+1.

+2.

+3.

+4.

-2. 3.
-4, 5.
-TOTAL
+5.

+TOTAL 100 %

-NOTE: WEIGHTING OF CMC'S MUST TOTAL 100%
+NOTE: WEIGHTING OF CMC'S MUST TOTAL 100% I

-C. DEVELOPMENTAL AREAS

-Specify areas in which the employee/PMS member was developed as indicated in the Performance Agreement and Personal Development Plan, if not developed, state reasons why and specify dates when will this take place.
+C. DEVELOPMENTAL AREAS Specify areas in which the employee/PMS member was developed as Personal Development Plan, if not developed, state reasons why and s

+This

-This rating is based on my personal knowledge and observation This
+rating is based on my personal knowledge and observation member's performance.
+This rating has been discussed with me.of the employee/PMS

-member's performance.

-Supervisor Emb

-rating has been discussed with me. of the employee/PMS loyee/PMS member Date
+Supervisor Date: Employee/PMS member Date

-).
-MANAGING UNSATISFACTORY PERFORMANCE
+D. MANAGING UNSATISFACTORY PERFORMANCE

-dentify unsatisfactory performance and state actions taken or to be taken by when and by whom.
-44
+Identify unsatisfactory performance and state actions taken of or to be taken by when and by whom.

-EMPLOYEE'S COMMENTS (CAN INCLUDE OBSTACLES ENCOUNTERED AND OVERCOME) if applicable
+E. EMPLOYEE'S COMMENTS (CAN INCLUDE OBSTACLI ES ENCOUNTERED AND OVERCOME) if applicable

-ionature.
+Signature: DATE:

-SUPERVISOR'S COMMENTS
+F. SUPERVISOR'S COMMENTS

-ignature: DATE:
+Signature: DATE:

-ANNEXURE B6: PERFORMANCE ASSESSMENT INSTRUMENT
+ANNEXURE F: PERFORMANCE ASSESSMENT INSTRUMENT